jasmirmd/webpack-template/README.md

-# My personal Webpack template with Tailwind and Biome
+# Webpack template with Tailwind and Biome